Mississippi is the second state to open up vaccines for all residents 16 and up. Here's what other states are doing - KESQ

 Montana

-People 60 and older and those 16 and up with a wider range of medical conditions became eligible last week, the state said
+On April 1, all Montanans 16 years and older will be eligible for vaccination, Gov. Greg Gianforte said Tuesday.
+People 60 and older and those 16 and up with a wider range of medical conditions became eligible last week, the state said.

 New Jersey